IPSecMSSP/tenable-tools/examples/logrhythm/Invoke-TioLrCategorySync.md

 ### EntityName

 Entity to assign list to.
 This has an effect on who can Read/Write the list, depending on permissions assigned.
-Specifically, for ***restricted*** Access values, users in the same entity whith the same or higher permission can interact with the list in the way specified.
+Specifically, for ***restricted*** Access values, users in the same entity with the same or higher permission can interact with the list in the way specified.

 Defalts to ***Primary Site***